Silicon Valley Community Foundation

 What They Don't Fund

-• Organizations with budgets over $3 million (for Community Action Grants)
+• Organisations with budgets over $3 million (for Community Action Grants)

-• Organizations that do not serve San Mateo or Santa Clara counties
+• Organisations that do not serve San Mateo or Santa Clara counties

-• Religious organizations unless the project serves the wider community without regard to religious beliefs
+• Religious organisations unless the project serves the wider community without regard to religious beliefs

 • Strategic Initiatives and Special Project funds do not accept unsolicited proposals (invitation-only)